 Schema Markup SEO

-Testing Schema Markup on your website
+Testing Schema Markup On Your Website

-Google has two great tools that you can use to make sure that your schema implementation will be properly interpreted by the search engine when the website is crawled.
+Google has two great tools that you can use to ensure that your schema implementation will be appropriately interpreted by the search engine when the website is crawled.

 The second tool is the Structured data report.
 This tool helps you track how Google understands your structured data over time.